Aliases for GSTZ1 Gene

 GeneCards Summary for GSTZ1 Gene

 GSTZ1 (Glutathione S-Transferase Zeta 1) is a Protein Coding gene.
 Diseases associated with GSTZ1 include tyrosinemia, type i and tyrosinemia.
-Among its related pathways are Metabolism and CDK-mediated phosphorylation and removal of Cdc6.
+Among its related pathways are Metabolism and Phase II conjugation.
 GO annotations related to this gene include protein homodimerization activity and glutathione peroxidase activity.

 UniProtKB/Swiss-Prot for GSTZ1 Gene

 Bifunctional enzyme showing minimal glutathione-conjugating activity with ethacrynic acid and 7-chloro-4-nitrobenz-2-oxa-1,3-diazole and maleylacetoacetate isomerase activity.
 Has also low glutathione peroxidase activity with T-butyl and cumene hydroperoxides.
 Is able to catalyze the glutathione dependent oxygenation of dichloroacetic acid to glyoxylic acid.